Dick Strawbridge

-Lieutenant Colonel (ret) Richard Francis Strawbridge, MBE (born 3 September 1959) is a British television personality, engineer and former army officer.
+Lieutenant Colonel (ret) Richard Francis Strawbridge, MBE (born 3 September 1959), is a Northern Irish television personality, engineer and former army officer.
 He is often referred to as "Colonel Dick".

 Early life

 The third of seven children of Jennifer and George Strawbridge, a worker in the oil industry in the Middle East and Far East, "Dick" Strawbridge was born in Burma, then raised and educated in County Antrim, Northern Ireland.
 He attended Ballyclare High School from 1971 to 1976.
-To achieve his ambition of becoming an army officer after taking his O levels, Strawbridge enrolled at Welbeck Defence Sixth Form College before going on to Sandhurst.
+After taking his O levels, Strawbridge enrolled at Welbeck Defence Sixth Form College before going on to Sandhurst.

 Army career

 Strawbridge received a commission in the British Army in 1979, after attending Welbeck DSFC (becoming head of college) and Sandhurst.
 He joined the Royal Corps of Signals in January 1980.
 Promoted to lieutenant in April 1981, and captain in October 1985, he became a major in September 1991.
 He was made a Member of the Order of the British Empire (MBE) in 1993 for his distinguished service in Northern Ireland.
 He was promoted to lieutenant colonel in June 1999, and left the army in November 2001.